KnightMoveSolutions/Hierarchical/README.md

 ## Persisting To Your Database

-In order to recreate the tree later on, it is important to persist the 'Id' and 'ParentId' properties in the database.
-When the collection of objects of your entity type is retrieved, the 'Id' and 'ParentId' properties are used to rebuild the tree.
-The only other requirement is that the collection must have only one object with the 'ParentId' set to 'null', which represents the root object.
-Other properties of 'ITreeNode<T>' are not required to save in the database but can be very useful.
+In order to recreate the tree later on, it is important to persist the `Id` and `ParentId` properties in the database.
+When the collection of objects of your entity type is retrieved, the `Id` and `ParentId` properties are used to rebuild the tree.
+The only other requirement is that the collection must have only one object with the `ParentId` set to `null`, which represents the root object.
+Other properties of `ITreeNode<T>` are not required to save in the database but can be very useful.

 ## Useful Methods Your Entity Class Inherits

-* FindById - Finds and returns the ITreeNode<T> object where the Id value is equal to the nodeId value provided as an argument.
+* `FindById` - Finds and returns the ITreeNode<T> object where the Id value is equal to the nodeId value provided as an argument.
 It will search the tree recursively until it is found.
-* IsAncestor - Determines if the node provided as the treeNode is an ancestor of this node up the tree.
+* `IsAncestor` - Determines if the node provided as the treeNode is an ancestor of this node up the tree.
-* IsDescendent - Determines if the node provided as the treeNode is an descendant of this node down the tree.
+* `IsDescendent` - Determines if the node provided as the treeNode is an descendant of this node down the tree.
-* IsSibling	- Determines if the node provided as the treeNode is a sibling of this node.
+* `IsSibling`	- Determines if the node provided as the treeNode is a sibling of this node.
-* MakeChildOfUpperSibling - Makes this node a child of the sibling higher in the order of the Children collection of its parent.
+* `MakeChildOfUpperSibling` - Makes this node a child of the sibling higher in the order of the Children collection of its parent.
-* MakeSiblingOfParent - Makes this node a sibling of its parent.
+* `MakeSiblingOfParent` - Makes this node a sibling of its parent.
-* MoveDownInSiblingOrder - Moves this node down in the sibling order.
+* `MoveDownInSiblingOrder` - Moves this node down in the sibling order.
-* MoveUpInSiblingOrder - Moves this node up in the sibling order.
+* `MoveUpInSiblingOrder` - Moves this node up in the sibling order.
-* ProcessChildren(Func<ITreeNode<T>, Boolean>) - Passes each child of this node to the nodeProcessor provided recursively down the tree.
+* `ProcessChildren(Func<ITreeNode<T>, Boolean>)` - Passes each child of this node to the nodeProcessor provided recursively down the tree.
 It does not include this node.
-* ProcessChildren(ITreeNodeProcessor<T>) - Passes each child of this node to the nodeProcessor provided recursively down the tree.
+* `ProcessChildren(ITreeNodeProcessor<T>)` - Passes each child of this node to the nodeProcessor provided recursively down the tree.
 It does not include this node.
-* ProcessTree(Func<ITreeNode<T>, Boolean>) - Passes each child of this node to the nodeProcessor provided recursively down the tree.
+* `ProcessTree(Func<ITreeNode<T>, Boolean>)` - Passes each child of this node to the nodeProcessor provided recursively down the tree.
 Unlike ProcessChildren, this method will start with (include) this node.
-* ProcessTree(ITreeNodeProcessor<T>) - Passes each child of this node to the nodeProcessor provided recursively down the tree.
+* `ProcessTree(ITreeNodeProcessor<T>)` - Passes each child of this node to the nodeProcessor provided recursively down the tree.
 Unlike ProcessChildren, this method will start with (include) this node.

 ## Useful Properties Your Entity Class Inherits

-* Children - The Child objects of this node in the hierarchy
+* `Children` - The Child objects of this node in the hierarchy
-* DepthFromRoot	- The number of levels in the tree where the ROOT node is Level 1.
+* `DepthFromRoot`	- The number of levels in the tree where the ROOT node is Level 1.
 Whatever contains the Root (i.e. whole tree) is Level 0.
-* HasChildren - True if this node has Children false if not.
+* `HasChildren` - True if this node has Children false if not.
-* Id - The ID of this node
+* `Id` - The ID of this node
-* IndentCharacter - The character used for indentation.
+* `IndentCharacter` - The character used for indentation.
 It will be repeated once for every Level in the tree, which is reported by the DepthFromRoot property by the IndentString property.
-* IndentString - Repeats the IndentCharacterDepthFromRoot number of times to produce the indentation string for pretty display in text output.
+* `IndentString` - Repeats the IndentCharacterDepthFromRoot number of times to produce the indentation string for pretty display in text output.
-* Parent - The Parent node of this node
+* `Parent` - The Parent node of this node
-* ParentId - The Id of the Parent object of this node.
+* `ParentId` - The Id of the Parent object of this node.
-* Root - A reference to the Root object in the tree.
+* `Root` - A reference to the Root object in the tree.
 All objects in the tree will have the same Root.
-* Siblings - The other objects in the Parent objects Children collection.
+* `Siblings` - The other objects in the Parent objects Children collection.
 It returns all objects in that collection except for this node.
-* SortableTreePath - A string representation of the location of this object in the tree in the form of a "Path".
+* `SortableTreePath` - A string representation of the location of this object in the tree in the form of a "Path".
-* TreeNodeId - A unique identifer for the node.
+* `TreeNodeId` - A unique identifer for the node.
 Not required but can be useful.

 ## About the 'SortableTreePath' Property